ttlew/conversation/dialog-build.md

     {: tip}
 1.  **Keep users on track**.
 You can optionally define node-level handlers that provide responses to questions users might ask during the interaction that are tangential to the purpose of the node.

     For example, the user might ask about the tomato sauce recipe or where you get your ingredients.
-To handle such digressions, click the **Manage handlers** link and add a condition and response for each anticipated question.
+To handle such off-topic questions, click the **Manage handlers** link and add a condition and response for each anticipated question.

     ![Shows a user ask about the sauce recipe.
 The response is, I'll take it to my grave'.](images/sauce.png)

-    After responding to the digression, the prompt associated with the current empty slot is displayed.
+    After responding to the off-topic question, the prompt associated with the current empty slot is displayed.

     This condition is triggered if the user provides input that matches the handler conditions at any time during the dialog node flow up until the node-level response is displayed.
 See [Handling requests to exit a process](dialog-build.html#slots-node-level-handler) for more ways to use the node-level handler.
 1.  **Add a node-level response**.
 The node-level response is not executed until after all of the required slots are filled.
 You can add a response that summarizes the information you collected.
 For example, `A $size pizza is scheduled for delivery at $time.
 Enjoy!`